“Cracker Jacks and crimson! Why do you have to be so mean?” Scarlett Lee cried. “It’s Christmas! Why can’t everyone just love each other?”

 “I wish for a real friend for Christmas as a gift!”
 Scarlett said to the heavens.

-She watched him closely as he landed right next to her in the front yard.
+A snowman stood beside her.
 He wore a red scarf with a black top hat and had a carrot nose; his eyes and his mouth were made from coal.
 His brown arms were made from tree branches, and he had three buttons on his chest.

 “You said you needed a Christmas friend, Scarlett,” the Snowman said.
 “Well, my name is Snowflake Blizzard.
 We’ll be the best of friends that there could be!”